 Request for Disclosure of Public Records

-To make a request for Police reports and records, complete our Request for Public Disclosure form and submit it to the Police Department, either in person or by email at firstname.lastname@example.org, by fax to 360-384-3345, or mail it to PO Box 1257 Ferndale, WA 98248.
-Be sure to specify how you want to receive the record (email, pick up, mail, etc.)
+To make a request for Police reports and records, complete our Request for Public Disclosure form and submit it to the Police Department by email at firstname.lastname@example.org, by fax to 360-384-3345, or mail it to 2220 Main Street, Ferndale, WA 98248.
+Be sure to specify how you want to receive the record (email, mail, etc.)

 Response to Requests – Per RCW 42.56.520, we must respond within five business days of receiving a request, by